polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 The first parts of its extension, the _"get"_ parts, declares that our file is an HTTP GET endpoint, which we can invoke using the GET verb.
-The last parts, the _".hl"_ extension, declares that this is a Hyperlambda file, making the Hyperlambda parser kick in and transform it to a lambda object, which then is evaluated, and whatever the file returns, is transformed to JSON, which is returned to the client as its HTTP response object.
+The last parts, the _".hl"_ extension, declares that this is a Hyperlambda file, making the Hyperlambda parser kick in and transform it to a lambda object.
+The lambda object is then evaluated, and whatever it returns, is transformed to JSON, which becomes the HTTP response.

-You can use the following verbs for your Hyperlambda files, as an extension before the .hl parts.
+You can use the following verbs for your Hyperlambda files as an extension before the .hl parts.

 * get